Dr. Nick Kim Discusses Management of Chronic Thromboembolic Hypertension

 - Kim NH, Delcroix M, Jenkins DP et al. Chronic thromboembolic pulmonary hypertension J Am Coll Cardiol.
 2013 Dec 24;62(25 Suppl):D92-9. doi: 10.1016/j.jacc.2013.10.024

-Keywords: African Americans, Alcohols, Angioplasty, Auscultation, Blood Pressure, Bundle-Branch Block, Cardiac Catheterization, Chest Pain, Connective Tissue, Coronary Angiography, Coronary Artery Disease, Cyanosis, Dyspnea, Edema, Electrocardiography, Endarterectomy, Heart Atria, Heart Failure, Heart Rate, Heart Sounds, Hypertension, Hypertension, Pulmonary, Hypertrophy, International Normalized Ratio, Lisinopril, Lower Extremity, Lung Diseases, Interstitial, Myocardial Infarction, Oxygen, Physical Exertion, Pulmonary Artery, Pulmonary Embolism, Respiratory Function Tests, Respiratory Rate, Smoking, Street Drugs, Stroke, Syncope, Systole, Vascular Resistance, Venous Pressure, Venous Thrombosis, Warfarin
+Keywords: African Americans, Alcohols, Angioplasty, Auscultation, Blood Pressure, Bundle-Branch Block, Cardiac Catheterization, Chest Pain, Connective Tissue, Coronary Angiography, Coronary Artery Disease, Cyanosis, Dyspnea, Edema, Electrocardiography, Endarterectomy, Heart Atria, Heart Failure, Heart Rate, Heart Sounds, Hypertension, Hypertension, Pulmonary, Hypertrophy, International Normalized Ratio, Lisinopril, Lower Extremity, Lung Diseases, Interstitial, Myocardial Infarction, Oxygen, Physical Exertion, Pulmonary Artery, Pulmonary Embolism, Respiratory Function Tests, Respiratory Rate, Smoking, Illicit Drugs, Stroke, Syncope, Systole, Vascular Resistance, Venous Pressure, Venous Thrombosis, Warfarin

 < Back to Listings